Midlife crisis: Occurrence

 Mid-life crisis can affect men and women differently because their stressors differ.
 An American cultural stereotype of a man going through a midlife crisis may include the purchase of a luxury item such as an exotic car, or seeking intimacy with a younger woman.
 Some men seek younger women who are able to procreate, not necessarily with an intention to produce offspring.
 A man's midlife crisis is more likely to be caused by work issues, a woman's crisis by personal evaluations of their roles.
-Even though there are differences between why men and women go through a midlife crisis, the emotions they both encounter can be intense.
+Even though there are differences between why men and women go through a midlife crisis, the emotions that either gender encounters can be intense.

 One of the main characteristics of a mid-life crisis is that one assumes their mid-life is about to be eventful, usually in a negative way, and potentially stressful.
 Psychologist Oliver Robinson's research characterizes each decade of life by describing frequent occurrences or situations particular to those age periods.
 He describes that a crisis can begin in a person's early 20s, when they usually try to map out their whole life.
 Moreover, the later age period, between 50 and 60, may be a time of illness or even the thought of death.
 Such a deadline may convince a middle-aged person that their life needs to be lived as expected.

 Individuals experiencing a mid-life crisis may feel: